rd105/Is-a.KVMm/README.md

 2. Voila, You got the egg
 Feel free to customize the Egg settings and configurations to suit your requirements.

+## How to add Systemctl (Fix systemctl error)

+1. in your terminal, do `apt install curl -y`
+2. Now do `curl -o /bin/systemctl https://raw.githubusercontent.com/gdraheim/docker-systemctl-replacement/master/files/docker/systemctl3.py`
+3. Voila, its fixed

 ## Contributing
 Contributions are welcome.
 If you have any suggestions, improvements, or bug fixes, feel free to submit a pull request.